A Reason to Ride

 Liberty Tree Mall, Danvers

-More than 250 riders and volunteers participated in the fifth annual A Reason to Ride bike-a-thon on Sunday, September 9, 2012.
+The sixth annual A Reason to Ride bike-a-thon on September 8, 2013 raised more than $80,000 for for brain cancer care and the Cancer Center at BIDMC .
 The annual event started out as a labor of love for brain cancer survivor and grateful Beth Israel Deaconess Medical Center (BIDMC) patient, Tom DesFosses.
 Along with his wife, Judy, their close friend, Bob Barry and numerous grateful patients, friends, and family, they launched A Reason to Ride in 2008 to raise funds for Eric Wong, M.D., and the Brain Tumor Fund.
-Join us next year on Sunday, September 8, 2013 as we continue our efforts to support the critical research being done, leading to better treatments and someday a cure.
+Join us next year as we continue our efforts to support the critical research being done, leading to better treatments and someday a cure.

 A Reason to Ride presented by Fuddruckers is an annual bike-a-thon with the option of 10- 25- or 50-mile bike rides through the north shore towns of Danvers, Beverly, Wenham, Essex, and Gloucester to benefit cancer care and research at BIDMC.
 The family-friendly event also features a trike-a-thon for kids, a Fuddruckers cookout, raffles, music, a car show, and much more.